 Planned growth associated with HGC is expected to have an impact on the surrounding local and Strategic Road Network (SRN).
-A list of potential highway infrastructure schemes has been identified to mitigate the impact of the proposed allocations on the highway network both through additional capacity, where necessary (e.g. M1 Junction 8 enhancement), and through encouraging and enabling sustainable and active travel movements (e.g. speed limit reduction schemes and junction reconfiguration schemes to facilitate active travel movements).
+A list of potential highway infrastructure schemes has been identified to mitigate the impact of the proposed allocations on the highway network both through additional capacity, where necessary (e.g. proposed M1 junction 8 enhancement), and through encouraging and enabling sustainable and active travel movements (e.g. speed limit reduction schemes and junction reconfiguration schemes to facilitate active travel movements).

-HCC and National Highways have indicated that there are plans for a large-scale highway improvement scheme between Hemel Hempstead and SADC (land to be developed in East Hemel, which is known as Project Breakspear), which includes improvements to M1 junction 8.
+HCC and National Highways have indicated that there are plans for a large-scale highway improvement scheme between Hemel Hempstead and SADC (land to be developed in East Hemel, which is known as Project Breakspear), which includes capacity improvements to the M1 junction 8 and enhanced highway access to major growth areas, as well as a Multi-Modal Transport Interchange and other measures that will ensure priority for sustainable transport modes.
 HCC has indicated that there are a series of highway improvement schemes in the area which are expected to be delivered through development funding during the Local Plan period, which could form part of the wider Project Breakspear in the longer term beyond the Local Plan period.